Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 {{ codeblock(fn="input_and_print_double_v4", lc="py") }}

-These snippets all properly double whatever number we type in!
-`int` is being used here to interpret the result of input as an integer; a whole number.
-Note that it spits out an error message if you try giving it something that isn't a number!
+These snippets all accomplish the same goal of doubling our number!

+Note that there is a problem with this code.
+What happens if we don't type in a number?
+An error message pops up and ends the program!
 Error messages tend to contain useful information for improving our programs when things go wrong, and sometimes we don't want them to end our program.
-We will discuss error handling [later](@/tutorials/python/25_error_handling.md), although an example is included below.
+We will discuss error handling [later](@/tutorials/python/25_error_handling.md), an early example is also included below.

 {{ codeblock(fn="futures_try_int_input", lc="py") }}

-One common problem I see among beginners that start with print and input, is that they try to use these two tools for everything.
+One final note before we continue: a common problem I see among beginners that start with `print` and `input` is that they try to use these two tools for everything.

-I wish to reiterate:

-print is ONLY for printing to the screen.
+`print` is ONLY for printing to the screen.

-input is ONLY for getting text from the person running your program.
+`input` is ONLY for getting text from the person running your program.

 ---
 ## A Few Steps Back...Using help()
 ---
-Go ahead and drop into the Python interpreter.
+Drop into the Python interpreter if you don't already have it open.
 Type `help()` and then press enter.
-Now, go ahead and enter `print`, and you should see something like this:
+Now, enter `print`, and you should see something like this:

 ```
 print(...)